scie1006-2023/comp/workshop3.md

        red_led.write(False)
    ```

-   When the temperature is too high, this code turns on the red LED, and when the temperature is normal, it turns it off.
+   When the temperature is too high, this code turns on the red LED, and when the temperature is normal, it turns the LED off.

-## Submission and Demo
+## Demo
 - You have to **demonstrate** your work to the instructor(s) before the end of the class.
-- You have to submit the updated **`sensor.py`** to the Moodle submission box.

 ## Discussion
 Question: How can sensors be used to build living aid devices?
 Justify your answer.
 - Answer the discussion question in the Moodle submission box.

+## Submission
+You have to submit the following items to the Moodle submission box:
+- The updated **`sensor.py`**
+- Discussion Question

 ## References